MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) You will not use the data to back a user-facing or latency-sensitive application.

 **Memorize:** `C) You need to integrate with Google BigQuery.`

-**Quick reason:** HDD storage is suitable for use cases that meet the following criteria:

 <details>
 <summary>Full explanation</summary>